rarutyun/iso_cpp_papers/parallel_algorithms/range_as_an_output/DXXXX.md

 std::ranges::copy(policy, vec1, vec2);
 ```

-because there might be uncertainty what is the behavior if `vec2.size() < vec1.size()`.
-One might think that
+because there might be uncertainty what the behavior is when `vec2.size() < vec1.size()`.
+Some might expect that
-`std::ranges::copy` would allocate in the described scenario to make `vec2` the exact copy of `vec1`.
+`std::ranges::copy` would resize `vec2` and make it an exact copy of `vec1`.

-However, we already have the precedent in the standard for serial version of `std::ranges::uninitialized_copy` and
+However, the standard already has a precedent in serial versions of `std::ranges::uninitialized_copy` and
-`std::ranges::uninitialized_move`, which have *range-as-an-output* and the exactly same semantics as we propose:
+`std::ranges::uninitialized_move`, which have the *range-as-the-output* semantics exactly as we propose:

-- They have sentinel for both input and output sequences
+- They use sentinels for both input and output sequences.
-- They don't allocate
+- They don't resize the output sequence.
-- They exit as soon as any of their sequences reaches the end copying the minimal elements number of two sizes
+- They stop as soon as any of the sequences reaches its end, copying/moving elements to the minimum of two sizes.

+Giving another semantics to `std:;ranges::copy` etc. would be inconsistent with these already existing
+algorithms.
+Moreover, it would be generally inconsistent with the current *elementwise* semantics
+of both iterator-based and range algorithms.
+For example, when `vec2.size()` is greater than `vec1.size()`,
+`std::ranges::copy(vec1, vec2.begin())` does not modify the elements of `vec2` beyond the size of `vec1`,
+and so should not `std::ranges::copy(policy, vec1, vec2)`.

 There is another precedent of range-as-an-output case: `std::ranges::partial_sort_copy`, which is also semantically close to
 `std::ranges::uninitialized_copy`.